ryanfalzon/dapp-onlinemarketplace/avoiding_common_attacks.md

 ### Prevention

 To prevent against overflows and underflows, a number of checks are being performed.
 Consider the code snippet below of the function to buy a product.
 In this instance, I am making the following checks relating to the prevention of overflows and underflows:
-1. Check if the balance the address has, is greater than or equal to the total price;
+1. Check if the address's balance is greater than or equal to the total price;
 2. Check if the number of available units is greater than or equal to the total quantity needed;

 ```bash